Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrRecoveryPlan.md

 PS C:\> $currentJob = Remove-AzureRmRecoveryServicesAsrRecoveryPlan -RecoveryPlan $RP
 ```

-Starts the deletion of passed recovery plan and returns the job for tracking.
+Starts the deletion of specified recovery plan and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+The input object to the cmdlet: The ASR recovery plan object corresponding to the recovery plan to be deleted.

 ```yaml
 Type: ASRRecoveryPlan